 And there they were.
 Happy teenagers.

 They’re sitting up front.
 So many of them.
 So happy to be there.
 Happy to be together with their friends.
 Raising their hands to God in praise to him.
 Why didn’t I see all these kids before?
 Oh, and the ones that aren’t sitting up front with their friends?
 They’re with their parents.
 They put their arm around their moms as they’re standing there praising Jesus.
 They’ve brought their Bibles, of course.
 Why am I seeing this?

 But I kept going.
 Eventually, I don’t see the happy teenagers anymore.
 They’ve faded in with all the other people.
 And every now and then, I see a teenager that doesn’t look so happy to be there.
 I see more of God each week.
-He showed me things.
+He showed me other things.
 I hear of people struggling to have babies.
+Of “happy” families who have a kid that’s just been diagnosed.
 How grateful I am to have these two sons.

 Then it happened again.
 Finally, I was getting suspicious.
 Was there a pattern here?

 It was a fat day.
 OK – not as bad as some of my other days, I’ll admit.
 But you know what I mean…you’ve eaten too much this weekend.
 You feel like you’ve gained 10 lbs.
 Jeans are too tight.
 You just feel fat.
 And on a really bad day, it’s an ugly day too.
 Ugh.
 My hair is gross today.
 And I feel gross and fat.
 Gotta get back on the stick.
 But I just don’t care.

 There they are.
 All the skinny women.

 They look so cute.
 They have on cute clothes and their hair is cute.
 And her arms are so skinny.
 Those jeans look amazing on her.
 Why do I have to sit behind these skinny girls today?
 I’m so fat.
 Where are all the other overweight gals?
 I know they’re here.
 Why do I not see them today – of all days?